kechan/KEXMLNSModel/README.md

 It is a convenient mapper that helps with mapping an XML message to a hierarchy/tree of NSObject-based objects, with as little repetitive coding as possible.
 This project depends on [GDataXMLNode](https://github.com/neonichu/GDataXML).
 I am a newbie in terms of sharing code (open source).
 Right now, I am just dropping in the 2 files (GDataXMLNode.h, .m) and ran with it.
-Veterans, please guide me the best practice and how this should be attributed?
+Veterans, please guide me with the best practice and how this should be attributed, licensed, etc, etc?

 More to come...